Use OCI Ansible Collection with Oracle Linux Automation Manager

 https://localhost:8444

 Note: Approve the security warning based on the browser used.
-For Chrome, click the Advanced button and then the Proceed to localhost (unsafe) link.
+For the Chrome browser, click the Advanced button and then the Proceed to localhost (unsafe) link.

 3. Log in to the Oracle Linux Automation Manager WebUI.
 Use the Username admin and the Password admin created during the automated deployment.